 In addition to helping law students find internships and externships, my firm is presently offering several financial opportunities for struggling law and paralegal students.
-To give back to the legal and educational community, the Ehline Law personal injury law firm is extending several legal scholarship offerings.
+To give back to the legal and educational community, the Ehline Law Firm's personal injury attorneys are extending several legal scholarship offerings.

 We will keep this block of offerings open through the end of 2030, so if you lose the first round, you have several more attempts to re-enter available to you.

 Below are the primary offerings and links to the various terms and conditions for each.
 Take a look below to learn more.